brice/seven-adventure/Week5/README.md

 Bonus Problem : Write a program that reads a Tic-Tac-Toe presented as a list or a tuple of size nine.
 Return the winner, *cat* if nobody won, or *no_winner* if no player has won yet.

+* Todo

 ### Day 3 : Red pill

+In this The last day we see concurrency in action with Erlang and create a basic aynchronous service see [translate.erl](day3/translate.erl).